freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) It removes the element from the normal document flow, which affects the positions of siblings.
+It removes the element from the normal document flow, which affects the positions of siblings.

 ---

-(B) It allows the element to shift without affecting the document flow of sibling elements.
+The relative element will move by the parent's top and left properties.

 ---

-(C) It creates a new stacking context which lifts the element in relation to any siblings.
+It creates a new stacking context which lifts the element in relation to any siblings.

 #### --answer--

-(B) It allows the element to shift without affecting the document flow of sibling elements.
+It allows the element to shift without affecting the document flow of sibling elements.

 ### --question--